iqhive/cfggo/README.md

 4. **Environment variables**: Automatically mapped from config keys (e.g., `server_port` → `SERVER_PORT`).
 5. **Command-line flags**: Automatically registered based on your struct fields.

+If a field has both a caller-supplied accessor/default function and a `default:"..."` tag, the supplied function wins before file/env/flag layers are applied.

 ## Supported Types

 A config field can be a `func() T` for any of the following `T`. cfggo converts